dcernst/PinyonsPines/index.md

 </div>
 <div class="col-md-2 col-lg-2"></div>
 </div>

+Comments about the 2023 edition of Pinyons and Pines:

+- Registration for this year's event will open on Thursday, January 12 at 7am.
+- As always, the cap will be 74 riders.
+We will maintain a waitlist.
+- New this year! **In order to complete your registration, you will be required to make a $25 minimum donation to the Arizona Trail Association.** Once your registration has been confirmed you’ll have 24 hrs to [email](mailto:pinyonsandpines@gmail.com) proof of ATA donation.
+Riders added to waitlist will not need to make a donation (but feel free to do so!).
+If a racer moves off the waitlist, they will have 24 hours to submit verification of the donation.
+- New this year!
+In an attempt to increase diversity, we will reserve 20 spots until February 12 for those individuals that are historically underrepresented in bikepacking events.
+Individuals will have the option to self-select for one of these reserved spots.
+After February 12, we will begin filling any remaining spots from the waitlist.
+- Draft routes for 2023 coming soon.

 The event will utilize [Trackleaders](http://trackleaders.com), providing a live map, elevation profile and other stats that can be used to follow along.
 Carrying a personal tracker (e.g., [SPOT](https://www.findmespot.com/en/), [Garmin InReach](https://explore.garmin.com/en-US/inreach/)) and being tracked by trackleaders is not mandatory but encouraged.
 Owners of personal trackers can expect to pay $15 to add their own device to Trackleaders.
 SPOT rentals (approximately $60 for a SPOT Gen3 with 5min tracking service and SOS) will also be available.
 Tracking signup link will be available about a month before race start.